Ed White (American football)

-Edward Alvin White (born April 4, 1947) is an American former professional football player who played as a guard in the National Football League (NFL).
-After retiring from football, White has worked as a coach and artist.
+Edward Alvin White (born April 4, 1947) is an American former professional football player who was a guard for 17 seasons with the Minnesota Vikings and San Diego Chargers of the National Football League (NFL).
+A four-time Pro Bowl selection, he retired from playing with the NFL record for the most career games by an offensive lineman.

+White played college football for the California Golden Bears, earning consensus All-American honors in 1968.
+He was selected by Minnesota in the second round of the 1969 NFL/AFL draft and played nine seasons with the Vikings before being traded in 1978 to the Chargers, with whom he played another eight seasons.
+After his playing career, he has worked as a coach and an artist.

 Early life

-White grew up in Lemon Grove, California, and attended Helix High School in La Mesa as a freshman before moving to Coachella Valley.
-He graduated from Indio High School in Indio, California.
+White was born in Mercy Hospital in San Diego, California, and grew up in Lemon Grove.
+He attended Helix High School in La Mesa as a freshman before moving to the Coachella Valley, where he graduated from Indio High School.

 College career

-White attended the University of California, Berkeley, playing for the California Golden Bears (1966–1968) as a lineman.
+White attended the University of California, Berkeley, where he played for the California Golden Bears (1966–1968) as a defensive lineman.
 He was named a consensus All-American at middle guard in 1968.
+He graduated with a degree in landscape architecture.